Introduction to Integral Calculus

 There are several common approaches for such integrals:

-- If both $m$ and $n$ are even, use the half-angle identities:
+- If both and are even, use the half-angle identities:

 Meanwhile, for trigonometric integrals in the general form: